Contact homology and virtual fundamental cycles: Implicit atlases

 \begin{theorem}[Compatibility of the ``analytic'' and ``geometric'' maps on orientations] The following diagram commutes:

-where the maps are as follows.
-The left vertical map is the ``geometric'' map induced by the local topological structure of $\Mbar_\ast(T)^\reg_I$ coming from \eqref{ultimategluingmap}.
-The right vertical map is the ``analytic'' map defined earlier via the ``kernel gluing'' operation. \end{theorem}
+where the left vertical map is the ``geometric'' map induced by the local topological structure of $\Mbar(T)^\reg_I$ coming from \eqref{ultimategluingmap}, and the right vertical map is the ``analytic'' map \eqref{algebraicorientationgluing} defined earlier via the ``kernel gluing'' operation. \end{theorem}

 \begin{proof} See \S\ref{localorientationsproof}. \end{proof}